 Thus, the possibilities for customization are endless.

 If you’re particularly interested in Divi’s editorial aspect, you won’t be disappointed.
 Divi allows you to customize a blog by taking control of the 4 taxonomies:

 - And monthly archives.

 It turns out that, by default, Divi’s layouts are pretty damn ugly.
 But thanks to the Theme Builder, you can design them as you please.

-You'll be able to control the entire layout of these archives, and even differentiate them from one taxonomy to another, or even from one category to another!
+You’ll be able to control the entire layout of these categories, and even differentiate them from one taxonomy to another, or even from one category to another!

 The same applies to post themselves.
 You can build the layout of the post and “call” the content you have written with the WordPress editor (Gutenberg or Classic) or with the Divi Builder.

 It used to be said that Divi was not suitable for blogging… but that’s now over.

 With the Theme Builder, this big flaw disappears in the blink of an eye.

 This logic also applies to WooCommerce!
 You’ll be able to create product page templates, customize product categories/tags…